evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 ## User interface and control

 Audi e-tron 55 has multiple integrated screens.
 Behind the steering wheel is a digital instrument cluster, and in the center console, there are two different screens.
-The  screen behind the steering wheel is 12,3 inches large and has a 1920 x 720 pixels resolution.
+The  screen behind the steering wheel integrated into the dashboard is 12,3 inches large and has a 1920 x 720 pixels resolution.
 The touch screen at the top of the center console is 10,1 inches large and has a 1540 x 720 pixels resolution.
 The touch screen at the bottom of the center console is 8,6 inches large and has a 1280 x 660 pixels resolution.

-A head-up display is an optional system that presents speed and other important driver information just in front of the driver in the windshield.

 <figur>